-Part of what makes young, hopeful data teams successful is that they are eager and nimble; they have the will to succeed, and they’re still small enough to be agile and think outside the box.
-But the downfall of a young data team can, on the other hand, be too much fun and creativity and a lack of discipline, leading to risky solutions that hurt the business they are trying to help.
+Part of what makes young, hopeful data teams successful is that they are eager and nimble; they have the will to succeed and they’re still small enough to be agile and think outside the box.
+The downfall of a young data team can, on the other hand, be too much fun and creativity and a lack of discipline, leading to risky solutions that hurt the business they are trying to help.
 Similarly, building a data team that is too hindered by rules and restrictions about what they can and cannot do probably won’t develop the results that the business is looking for, either.

 Create a Larger Data Culture

-In addition to this overall balance between creativity and risk taking for data teams, it’s important for the data team to evangelize a data culture throughout the company.
+In addition to this overall balance between creativity and risk taking for data teams, it’s important for the data team to evangelize a data culture throughout the entire company.
 Creating a data culture means sharing and encouraging the following ideas widely:

 - Being data-driven and making data-driven decisions is a shared responsibility among everyone at the company (it’s not just the responsibility of the data team).
 This can manifest itself eventually through the development of a self-service data team.